 Gut Interventions Tested for Cognitive Decline

-New research compared three gut interventions for cognitive decline, with one outperforming the rest — spotlighting the gut-brain axis in Alzheimer's research.
+A new report compares three gut microbiome interventions for cognitive decline, finding one outperformed the rest — signaling a shift in Alzheimer's research.

 Gut Interventions Tested for Cognitive Decline